stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 DescriptorSet.set(descriptors, uniformBinding, uniform.uniform());
 ```

-Note that for the moment the same uniform buffer is used in all descriptor sets since the render loop is essentially single threaded.

-To use the uniform buffer in the shader we add the following layout declaration:
+To use the uniform buffer in the shader the following layout declaration is added:

 ```glsl
 layout(binding=1) uniform ubo {